Patient Mateo actor portrayal, header

 • Nivolumab: 4.6 months (3.4–5.6)

-*Kaplan-Meier estimate.1 Based on stratified Cox proportional hazard model.1 Based on stratified log-rank test.1
+*Kaplan-Meier estimate.1 Based on stratified Cox proportional hazards model.1 Based on stratified log-rank test.1

 Continue scrolling for BRAF mutant data